Hvar - Split

 Ferry to Croatia

 You can get a ferry from Hvar to Split.
 Ferries from Hvar to Split are available all year round.
-This ferry route is operated by 3 ferry companies; Jadrolinija, TP Line & Krilo Kapetan Luka.
-With around 6 daily and 38 weekly sailings, there are plenty of options to choose from.
+This ferry route is operated by 3 ferry companies including Jadrolinija, TP Line & Krilo Kapetan Luka.
+There are currently 11 daily and 75 weekly sailings on this route.
 Just use our Deal Finder to compare prices and availability and book your ferry to Split today.

 Average Hvar to Split ferry time: 1 hour

 Hvar to Split ferries are provided by 3 ferry companies; Jadrolinija, TP Line & Krilo Kapetan Luka.
-There are a combined total of 6 daily and 38 weekly sailings.
-Bear in mind, the Hvar Split ferry timetable can change throughout the seasons, with more options available in the summer months.
+There are a combined total of 11 daily and 75 weekly sailings.
+Bear in mind, the Hvar to Split ferry timetable can change throughout the seasons, with more options usually available in the summer months.

 Hvar to Split distance: approximately 22.1 miles (35.6km) or 19 nautical miles.